General Resort Information

 * Upon arrival in Orlando, bypass airport baggage claim and go directly to the Disney Airport Welcome Center (Level 1, "B" Side).

-Effective March 30, 2009, Disney's Magical Express will no longer offer luggage delivery service for arrivals to the Orlando International Airport after 10 p.m.
+Disney's Magical Express does not offer luggage delivery service for arrivals to the Orlando International Airport after 10 p.m.
 Guests arriving at the airport after 10 p.m. will pick up their luggage at the baggage claim and take it with them to the Magical Express motor coach to their resort.
 This will allow late-arriving guests using Magical Express to have more immediate access to their luggage.
 Luggage delivery service will still be provided for Magical Express and Disney Cruise Line guests traveling to Walt Disney World for a resort stay who arrive on flights beginning at 5 a.m. until 10 p.m.

 * Car seats are not permitted on the motor coaches and must be stowed underneath the motor coach.